Question for Short Debate

-Here in the UK, for the year ending June 2017, I say again, we granted asylum or another form of leave to over 9,000 children, and to more than 42,000 children since 2010.
+Here in the UK, for the year ending June 2017, I say again, we granted asylum or another form of leave to more than 9,000 children, and to more than 42,000 children since 2010.
 The Government are fully committed to ensuring that unaccompanied asylum-seeking children and refugee children are safe and their welfare is promoted once they arrive in the UK.
 That is why the Government published yesterday a safeguarding strategy for unaccompanied asylum-seeking and refugee children in recognition of their increasing numbers and specific needs.
 The strategy includes commitments to increase the number of foster places, review the funding available to local authorities that support unaccompanied children, improve the information and advice available to children and their families, and prevent children going missing.

-The noble Baroness, Lady Butler-Sloss, asked about the Dublin regulations.
+The noble and learned Baroness, Lady Butler-Sloss, asked about the Dublin regulations.
 The Home Office today published the Dublin III Regulation guidance, which covers decisions relating to the state responsible for examining an asylum claim and transfers between the UK and other European states in respect of adults and children.
 It is important that this House recognise that Dublin is a two-way co-operation measure which concerns adults as well as children.
 On the specific case mentioned by the noble Lord, Lord Alton, I will certainly respond to him about that.

 The noble Lord, Lord Dubs, highlighted the local authority point.
 Local authorities, as he will know, have been tremendously generous in caring for migrant children, regardless of their circumstances.
 Every region in England is now participating in the national transfer scheme and, if we are to continue to make that scheme a success, we need more local authorities to come forward and offer places—a point I have made to the noble Lord on many occasions.